Starting your own candle making business

 It can be nerve-wracking, but letting your personal network know that you’re now selling candles can be really helpful early on.
 Your family, friends, and co-workers can provide invaluable feedback on your product line and can be some of your best brand ambassadors.

-8. Incorporate, get insurance, and explore permits and licensure
+8. Set up your business, get insurance, and explore permits and licensure

 This process varies based on your location and individual business needs, but some general first steps include the following:

-• Apply for a resale permit to become tax exempt
+- Apply for a resale permit to become sales tax exempt

-• Contact an attorney, accountant, and insurance professional for guidance on incorporating and liability insurance.
+- Contact an attorney, accountant, and insurance professional for guidance on structuring your business and getting insurance.

 Here’s a helpful IRS checklist for starting your own business and an article from Etsy on business structures popular with crafters.